-The Federal Minister of Transport, Andreas Scheuer, engaged in discussions with his European counterparts, the European Commission and representatives of railway undertakings on high-capacity and modern European rail transport.
-In this context, he presented the “TransEuropExpress (TEE) 2.0” strategy.
+The Ministry engaged in discussions with its European counterparts, the European Commission and representatives of railway undertakings on high-capacity and modern European rail transport.
+In this context, the “TransEuropExpress (TEE) 2.0” strategy was presented.
 In addition, the “Berlin Declaration” was adopted to strengthen rail freight.

 TransEuropExpress (TEE) 2.0

 The Ministry has developed the “TransEuropExpress (TEE) 2.0” strategy.
 In this way, connectivity between existing rail services can be improved.
 On the basis of national regular interval services, cross-border regular interval services for Europe can be established, including high-speed and overnight train services that can be operated in a commercially viable way by the companies.

 Examples: from Paris via Brussels and Berlin to Warsaw.
 Or from Berlin via Frankfurt, Strasbourg and Lyon to Barcelona.

 Close exchange among Member States: the objective is that the Member States convince as many companies as possible of the TEE strategy and encourage them to participate, so that a Declaration of Intent can be signed during the German EU Council Presidency.

 Digital booking platform: through a digital platform, European rail services are to become bookable.
 Deutsche Bahn and other European railway undertakings have developed corresponding suggestions.

 Rolling stock that can be operated all over Europe: rolling stock for cross-border services is more expensive than stock that can only operate domestically (different traction current and train control systems, higher requirements to be met by the equipment).
 Germany is lobbying for a corresponding EU funding programme.

 With the “Berlin Declaration”, the German EU Council Presidency has clearly committed to rail freight.
 It is to be further strengthened, through: